CROCODILE-CESM/git-lecture-2025/slides/lecture.md

 <div class="note" markdown="1">

-Roughly <span class="highlight">15,600</span> developers from more than <span class="highlight">1,400</span> companies have contributed to the Linux kernel since 2005, when the adoption of Git made detailed tracking possible
+Roughly **15,600** developers from more than **1,400** companies have contributed to the Linux kernel since 2005, when the adoption of Git made detailed tracking possible.
 The Linux Foundation

 </div>